 Conceptually, in Python everything happens at runtime, including bytecode compilation.
-While technically bytecode compilation is cached, conceptually you may very well think that every module is recompiled at runtime, when you import it - which is actually what happens if the module has changed in the meanwhile.
+While technically bytecode compilation is cached, i.e. Python does not recompile already imported modules, conceptually you may think that every module is recompiled at runtime, when you import it.